Redphoenix604/Retextures/README.md

 * Ghillies have extra slots aswell as being on the armband slot.
 * Random t-shirts, pants, jackets, and camo clothes.
 Pop cans, and a barrel.

- Types,TraderConfig included.
+ Types, TraderConfig included.
 May be missing some, not much though.

  Resign the Pbo, and throw into your server!